Samukat/LLMEngineering/README.md

 ![Qwen3 8b Results](Images/Qwen3%20Results%20Graph.png)

 # Guide to this repo:
 Our work is split across several Jupyter Notebooks.
 It can be replicated by working through them sequentially.
+Packages are listed in requirements.txt.

 Please note that your machine will need to be able to handle batch LLM processing.
 We used a rented H100 GPU from [runpod.io](https://runpod.io) to execute this code.
 If you use this service, you may have to manually increase the amount of storage on your machine in order to download the models.